 Don’t let overly clever web design talk you out of a sale.

 Let white space do the work

 White space is simply a part of your website with nothing going on.
-When text is centered, 3 columns are created: 1 column in the center for text and 2 blank columns on either side—this is white space.
+When text is centred, 3 columns are created: 1 column in the centre for text and 2 blank columns on either side—this is white space.